 While pickleball’s largest numbers of players fall into the 18-34 age range, there is also a large contingent among older players as well.
 One reason for its popularity with older players is the perception that it’s slower and easier than tennis (smaller courts) and not as hard on the body.

 Although pickleball may require less running after balls because it requires smaller courts, it can still take a toll on a player’s feet and ankles.
-According to one study in 2018, the annual number of senior pickleball injuries reached the same level as senior tennis injuries in that year.
+According to one 2018 study, the annual number of senior pickleball injuries reached the same level as senior tennis injuries in that year.
+Two other studies mentioned in Podiatry Management, September 2024 stated that 90% of all injuries are found in players 50 and older.

 It’s not surprising.
-Just like tennis there is repetitive pounding on a hard court which can cause problems such as Achilles tendonitis and heel pain.
+Just like tennis, repetitive pounding on a hard court can cause foot problems such as Achilles tendonitis and heel pain.
 Then there’s the rapid side-to-side movements and quick changes in direction which can lead to ankle sprains and other lower extremity injuries.

 Today I’m going to discuss the major pickleball foot and ankle injuries you may encounter, how they’re treated, and how to prevent them.